danieljohnevans/vt-elastic/scripts/README.md

    - Reads the file line by line
    - Parses each line as a JSON object
    - Adds a 'source_file' field to each object
-   - Imports the data into the "viral-texts-test" Elasticsearch index
+   - Imports the data into the "viral-texts" Elasticsearch index
    - Reports progress every 2000 records
 4. After processing, it moves the file to a "processed" subdirectory.